Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

 !!!
 Warning

-    The reason why frequency is not applicable for numeric data is that there are infinitely many possibilities, thus calculating the frequency for each is impractical and not meaningful.
+    The reason why frequency is not applicable for numeric data is that there are infinitely many opossibilities, thus calculating the frequency for each is impractical and not meaningful.

 !!!
 Tip